Ryan-Ursell/SDSS-DR14-Classification/README.md

 GitHub Copilot:
 - Provider: GitHub & OpenAI
-- ChatGPT was used to assist in generating and debugging portions of the codebase for this project
+- Copilot (GPT 4o) was used to assist in generating and debugging portions of the codebase for this project

 # Personal Information
 Ryan Ursell